 Damage Resistance (DR)

-Each point of Damage Resistance (DR) removes one point of damage in a narrow domain (e.g., heat, radiation, crushing, projectiles).
+Each point of Damage Resistance (DR) cost (1R) and removes one point of damage in a narrow domain (e.g., heat, radiation, crushing, projectiles).
 Characters with DR take no damage under conditions that normally cause harm.
 Costs 1R per point of resistance to a specific type of damage.
 Armour that is damaged does not provide DR coverage if the stress pool for that section is depleted.
 If a tank with 4DR against explosives and a 3 point stress pool on the undercarriage lost all 3 stress, that part of the armour is destroyed and can not provide DR any more.
 The occupants would be unharmed, but in very deep trouble should another attack target the exposed undercarriage.

 Armour is usually optimized against one or two types of damage.
 For example, Riot Gear is particularly good at dealing with blunt, thrown projectiles, giving it +1 against that kind of attack.
 This is noted as +1 DR vs thrown or hand-held melee weapons on the weapon profile.
 Since it does not have resistance to firearms it absorbs firearm related damage until it's stress pools are depleted.

 Normal humans and regular weapons rarely have damage shifts above 3.
 IEDs and landmines can have shifts of 5 or 6, so a tank with a resistance of 4 can be damaged by an IED while being impervious to almost anything a human can do by hand and to almost all small arms fire.
 An armoured bunker might have a DR as high as 8, requiring conventional missile strikes to do any damage at all.
 Having high damage resistance is quite powerful, and should be considered carefully to preserve game balance.

 If a weapon is armour piercing it can ignore one or more points of DR of a particular type.